bterwijn/invocation_tree/README.md

 See it in the [Invocation Tree Web Debugger](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/print_paths_print_1.py&breakpoints=33&continues=1&timestep=0.2&play)

 Add temporary debug prints wherever behavior isn’t clear.
-Experiment with what/how you print to maximize clarity.
+Experiment with what and how you print to maximize clarity.

 **exercise4:** In this larger bidirectional graph, print all the paths of length 7 that connect node `a` to node `b` where going over the same node multiple times is allowed (`avjxbxb` is one such path, there are 114 such paths in total).